parshimers/incubator-asterixdb/README.md

 ##Documentation

-AsterixDB's official documentation resides at [http://asterixdb.ics.uci.edu/documentation/index.html] (http://asterixdb.ics.uci.edu/documentation/index.html).
+Apache AsterixDB's official documentation resides at [http://asterixdb.ics.uci.edu/documentation/index.html] (http://asterixdb.ics.uci.edu/documentation/index.html).
 This is built from the maven project under `asterix-doc/` as a maven site.
 The documentation on the official website refers to the most stable release version, so for pre-release versions one should refer to the compiled documentation.

 ##Support/Contact